bachue/sequel-unicache/README.md

 end
 ```

-But during cache is disabled, updating model won't write through or expire cache, then cache will be dirty.
-Please avoid to do that.
+But during unicache is disabled, model update or delete won't write through cache but expire it.

 You're not supposed to enable Unicache during the testing or development.
 These methods can help to enable or disable all Unicache features.